greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/document-control/procedure-for-the-control-of-documented-information.md

 ---
-title: Procedure for the Control of Documented Information
+title: Procedure For The Control Of Documented Information
 linkTitle: Procedure for the Control of Documented Information
 date: '2025-05-06T02:19:00Z'
 weight: 1